idaholab/moose/modules/stochastic_tools/doc/content/source/vectorpostprocessors/Statistics.md

 ## Description

-The `Statistics` computes statistical values for each vector of other `VectorPostprocessor` (VPP) objects.
+The `Statistics` object computes statistical values for each vector of other `VectorPostprocessor` (VPP) objects.
 The results are output in vectors that are assigned names based on the VPP and vector name (object-vector) and each entry in the vector corresponding the the desired statistics and optionally confidence level intervals.